Who Trained The Troops At Valley Forge

 Other Key Figures in the Training Effort

 Marquis de Lafayette, a young French aristocrat who volunteered to serve in the Continental Army, also contributed to the training effort.
-He used his influence to secure French support for the American cause and worked closely with Washington to improve the army's organization and effectiveness.
+In practice, he used his influence to secure French support for the American cause and worked closely with Washington to improve the army's organization and effectiveness.
 Other officers, such as Alexander Hamilton and Henry Knox, also played important roles in supporting Von Steuben and implementing his reforms.

 The Impact of Valley Forge Training